lelanthran/web.c/README.md

 # web.c
-Fast and light single-file webserver
+Fast and light single-program webserver

-A single-program, minimal config webserver source file is provided.
+A single-program, minimal config webserver (source) is provided.
 With no changes it will compile and serve static files and directories from $PWD.
-The developer can modify one of the two source files for server-side logic.
+The developer can perform server-side scripting by adding in their changes and recompiling.